-The Council may monitor the use of the internet for legitimate business reasons, including compliance with this Code.
+The Council may monitor the use of the internet for legitimate business reasons, including compliance with this Code, and adherence to the Council's Social Media and Email Policy.
 By using the internet employees are deemed to have consented to the monitoring, recording, and auditing of internet use.
+Any monitoring will be in accordance with data protection and human rights laws.
+Please refer to the Council Social Media and Email Policy for further guidance.

-• Make it clear when posting information or comments on social networking sites that any personal views expressed do not represent those of Ashington Town Council.

-• Inform your manager immediately if you have acted inappropriately when using social media, even if the mistake has since been resolved.

-• Report to your manager any instances where you believe another employee has posted inappropriate or offensive comments on social networking sites.
+- Make it clear when posting information or comments on social networking sites that any personal views expressed do not represent those of Ashington Town Council. - Inform your manager immediately if you have acted inappropriately when using social media, even if the mistake has since been resolved. - Report to your manager any instances where you believe another employee has posted inappropriate or offensive comments on social networking sites.

-• Post information on social networking sites which is confidential to the Council, its suppliers, customers, or contractors.

-• Post entries on social networking sites about work colleagues, customers or any other person linked to the Council which are derogatory, defamatory, discriminatory, or offensive in any way or which could bring the Council into disrepute.
+- Post information on social networking sites which is confidential to the Council, its suppliers, customers, or contractors. - Post entries on social networking sites about work colleagues, customers or any other person linked to the Council which are derogatory, defamatory, discriminatory, or offensive in any way or which could bring the Council into disrepute.